 Denver Public Schools

 DCAC has collaborated with Denver Public Schools since 2005 to offer Denver Safe from the Start, a prevention program focused on high-risk families where children are at significantly more risk than others for abuse, neglect and violence.
 The curriculum for children ages 3-10 is approved by Denver Public Schools for use throughout the district.
 Some of the schools served since 2005 include: Cheltenham, CMS Community, Columbian, Cowell, Ellis, Escuela Tlatelolco, Ford, Godsman, Monroe, Dora Moore, Schmitt, Smith Renaissance, Trevista at Horace Mann, Whittier, and Wyatt Edison elementary schools.
+A trauma-informed care cohort between DCAC and DPS will begin in Septemeber of 2019.

 Early Childhood Development Partners